 Adam Brumm - "Call of Nature"

 - Maurice Kelly Lecture - Thursday 30th June 5:30pm.
 A3 Lecture Theatre, Arts Building

 Adam Brumm - "In the Spirit of Morwood: The Search for Homo Floresiensis"

 Archaeology at UNE

 Archaeology is the study of human behaviour through the recovery and analysis of artefactual and environmental traces.
 Drawing on both the humanities and the sciences this discipline aims to extract the maximum amount of information from the incomplete remains of the human past.

-For students considering graduate studies Archaeology at UNE has a long and successful history of research at honours and PhD level.
-As active researchers and experienced graduate supervisors we are well aware of the pressures graduate students can encounter during their candidature.
-We are committed to ensuring graduate success through all stages of the process from initiating well-resourced and viable research projects to final write up and beyond!
-Don't hesitate to contact one of us to discuss your graduate interests further.
+If you're considering postgraduate studies, Archaeology at UNE has a long and successful history of research at honours and PhD level.
+As active researchers and experienced graduate supervisors we are committed to ensuring graduate success through all stages of the process from initiating well-resourced and viable research projects to final write up and beyond!